 Based in Dubai Academic City, Lycee Francais International Georges Pompidou serves the French-speaking community within Dubai and Sharjah.
 The Academic City branch offers education from CP (Grade 1) to Finale and is one of three schools in Dubai offering an all-through French curriculum, the others being the Lycee International Francais (AFLEC) and the Lycee Libanais Francophone Prive.
 Classes are conducted en Francais, although all students study English also.

 LFIGP follows the curriculum set by the French Ministry of National Education, and prepares students for the Diplome National du Brevet (DNB), as well as the French Baccalaureate in the three main streams (Literary, Social Sciences and Economics, and Science) along with international options.
-The success rates of students in these two exams vary between 97 and 100% yearly, with a majority of students achieving Honours.
-The school publishes its results on its website, together with the university destinations of its graduates.

 At LFIGP, all primary classes are recognised by the Ministry of National Education "International Section" and children have a thorough education in English compared to what is mandatory in France.
 English begins at Kindergarden at age three and continues throughout Primary school for three hours a week.
 Whilst the main curriculum follows the French one, half of the lessons are in English.
 In addition to the planned lessons, students have two hours of additional English per week, most often at the end of the day or at lunchtime.